symverse-lab/V3/docs/citizen-protocol-spec.md

 Sponsor
 ```

-This mapping is provided to make direct transaction construction unambiguous.
+This mapping is provided to make direct Citizen transaction construction unambiguous.

 ---